ebrasca/l-system/README.txt

 #l-system

-This is based on Lindenmayer system with lists on place of strings.
+This is based on Lindenmayer system, with lists instead of strings.
-Main goal of this proyect are flexibility.
+The main goal of this proyect is flexibility.

 At the moment, this includes the following functionality: